navorite/sessionic/README.md

 You can check the project's [Roadmap](https://github.com/users/navorite/projects/1) for a brief look into upcoming features.

+## Localization

+You can contribute to the localization of the extension at [Weblate](https://hosted.weblate.org/projects/sessionic/sessionic/)!

 ## Build locally

 1. Clone the repository `git clone https://github.com/navorite/sessionic.git`